kernelpoppers/ctf_writeups/TokyoWesterns2019/nothing_more_to_say/README.md

 gef➤
 ```

 That said, since PIE (ASLR) is only disabled for **this** binary, everything else will still be randomized, including the libc and the stack.
-Luckily, we can abuse the format string vulnerability to leak pointers, and since we can overwrite main's return address, we can redirect it back to main's beginning afterward.
+Luckily, we can abuse the format string vulnerability to leak pointers, and since we can overwrite main's return address, we can redirect it back to _start afterward.
 This gives us a second opportunity to exploit the overflow, after leaking a useful pointer.
 Let's walk through it.

 The return address will be overwritten at offset 264...